 In the January issue of New Power Report, New Power’s editor, Janet Wood, spoke with Regina Finn, the new chair of the Low Carbon Contracts Company, about the many changes facing the power industry.
 Finn has been regulator and participant in utilities across several sectors.
-She discussed

 This is an extract from an interview in the January issue of New Power Report.
 Subscribers can read the full interview by clicking here and logging in.
 Not yet a subscriber?
 New Power is a specialist report for anyone with an interest in the UK energy industry.
 We look in-depth at all the issues that have to be addressed to rebuild our industry – moving from our centralised high-carbon power system to one that will provide heat and power securely, affordably and with minimal carbon dioxide emissions.
 Contact firstname.lastname@example.org to find out more.